Johnnie-Yeung/PYTHON-for-Data-Analysis/README.md

 # Python-for-Data-Analysis
-Self study using PYTHON for data analysis
+Self study using Python for data analysis

 ***